silhavyj/KIV-PSI-task01/README.md

 ### Setting up firewall rules

 If you're not receiving any responses, it may be because your firewall is blocking them off.
 To fix this, you can temporarily turn the firewall off.
-However, this option is not recommended as it may result in security breach.
+However, this option is not recommended as it may result in a security breach.
 A better way would be to temporarily add a new firewall rule allowing the packets to go through.
 The SSDP protocol is a UDP protocol that uses port 1900.

-### Discovered devices
+## Discovered devices

 I tested the client within my home environment and as a result, I received over 30 responses from 4 different physical devices.